 Establishing a safe environment around schools, which is conducive to learning is paramount.
-Substantial traffic free public realm around school entrances used by pupils must be incorporated into development plans, whilst ensuring access for emergency vehicles.
+Substantial traffic free public realm around all school entrances used by pupils must be incorporated into development plans, whilst ensuring access for emergency vehicles.
 Such areas do not form part of the school itself and, for the avoidance of doubt, public realm abutting roads and/or parking are not considered traffic free.
 It is also important to promote the provision of healthy school streets, by:

-- establishing and improving walking and cycling routes to schools (including off site provision); - reducing school run traffic and dispersing it away from school entrances; - enforcing low traffic speeds around schools and the walking routes pupils use; - 'school street zones' where motor traffic is controlled in the area at the start and the end of the school day; - ensuring pavements around schools are clear and wide enough for parents with pushchairs to pass (three-meter minimum width); - facilitating full and equal access for pupils with disabilities; - providing public art, outdoor gym equipment, nature areas and local history information boards, in the immediate area, to offer learning opportunities; - the planting of trees and / or hedges to enhance air quality / reduce exposure to poor air quality; and - the use of landscaping and carefully selected street materials to reduce noise.
+- establishing and improving safe and direct walking and cycling routes to schools (including off site provision); - reducing school run traffic and dispersing it away from school entrances; - enforcing low traffic speeds around schools and the walking routes pupils use; - 'timed school street zones' where motor traffic is controlled in the area at the start and the end of the school day.
+In new schools these should be 'Healthy School Streets' which are well landscaped pedestrian and cycle routes with no vehicular access; - ensuring pedestrian routes pavements around schools are clear and wide enough for parents with pushchairs to pass (three-meter minimum width); - facilitating full and equal access for pupils with disabilities; - providing public art, outdoor gym equipment, nature areas and local history information boards, in the immediate area, to offer learning opportunities; - the planting of trees and / or hedges to enhance air quality / reduce exposure to poor air quality whilst not impacting the safety of the highway; and - the use of landscaping and carefully selected street materials to reduce noise.

+5.3.
 Special Education Needs